Lendruk/AppUntitledApiLibrary/README.md

 Note:
 This description is still a work in progress, a lot of the information present here can be wrong or out of date.

+## How to start

+### 1. Docker

+If you have Docker installed on your machine you can run `docker-compose up` while in the main directory.
+This will start a docker container network that will be mapped to your port 80.
+If you go to `localhost` on your browser you should see the front-end of the application.

+### 2. Local

+To start the application locally, you need to run `npm install` in both the front-end and back-end folder then open a terminal in each folder.
+On the back-end folder run `npm run dev` to start the api and on the front-end folder run `npm start` this will start and open the front-end.

 ## API Features

 - [`Dependecy Injection`](#Dependecy-Injection)